-All along the Riviera Maya, different side roads make their way through the lush vegetation and leading to amazing beaches and private homes and hotels.
+All along the Riviera Maya, different side roads make their way through the lush vegetation and lead to amazing beaches private homes, and hotels.
 Regardless, remember that beaches in Mexico are all public.

-I have explored all of them and I am now telling you what are my favorite Riviera Maya Beaches.
+I have explored all of them and I am now telling you what are my favorite Beaches of the Riviera Maya.

-Puerto Morelos is a very laid back, quirky village, with nothing but a wide beach and an easy lifestyle.
-Many expatriates prefer it to Tulum or Playa del Carmen for their second home for its more peaceful and not pretentious lifestyle.
+Puerto Morelos is a very laid-back, quirky village, with nothing but a wide beach and an easy lifestyle, located only 20 minutes from Cancun International Airport Many expatriates prefer Puerto Morelos to Tulum or Playa del Carmen for their second home for its more peaceful and not pretentious lifestyle.